 - Eye Beams: During the superhero episode, Mr. Potato Head's "Spudman" character has the ability to fire lightning-like purple rays from his eyes; he used them to create a Bullethole Door to enter the villain's lair.
 He showed this ability once backstage, too.

-- Family-Friendly Firearms: Technically averted, as we never see any kind of gun on-screen, realistic or otherwise.
-That said, the show lampshades and dances around the fact that you can't have real guns on a kid's show.
+- Family-Friendly Firearms: The show lampshades and dances around the fact that you can't have real guns on a kid's show.
 For example, in a western episode, sherrif!Mr. Potato Head and outlaw!Johnny have some closeups of them that size them up head-to-toe, and you can tell that their holsters are empty.
 And yet, when Mr. Potato Head is showing this western episode to the TV bosses, seconds after these size-up camera shots, you can hear gunshots as part of the climactic shootout while seeing the bosses' reactions of horror as they tell him he can't have guns on the show.